Go to Qualcomm.com

 b.
 The Company’s interim condensed consolidated financial statements included in quarterly filings.

 c.
-The Company's Quarterly Report on Form 10-Q, Annual Reports on Form 10-K and other material SEC filings containing the initial disclosure of financial statement information, including earnings press releases.
+The Company’s Quarterly Reports on Form 10‑Q, Annual Reports on Form 10‑K and other SEC filings containing the initial disclosure of financial statement information

-e.
-The critical accounting policies and practices used by the Company, other reasonable alternative treatments of financial information within generally accepted accounting principles, the ramifications of the use of such alternative treatments and the treatment preferred by the independent auditor.
+f.
+The critical accounting policies and practices used by the Company, other reasonable alternative treatments of financial information within accounting principles generally accepted in the United States, the ramifications of the use of such alternative treatments and the treatment preferred by the independent auditor.

-g.
-Any non-de minimis off balance sheet transactions or structures and their effect on the Company's financial results and operations, as well as the disclosure regarding such transactions and structures in the Company's public filings.
+h.
+Any non-de minimis off‑balance sheet transactions or structures and their effect on the Company’s financial results and operations, as well as the disclosure regarding such transactions and structures in the Company’s public filings.

-i.
-Any correspondence with regulators or governmental agencies that raise material issues regarding the Company's financial statements or accounting policies.
+k.
+Any correspondence with regulators or governmental agencies that raise material issues regarding the Company’s consolidated financial statements or accounting policies.

-j.
-Any information coming to the attention of Company management, the Committee or the independant auditor that raises material issues regarding the Company's financial statements or accounting policies.
+l.
+Any information coming to the attention of Company management, the Committee or the independent auditor that raises material issues regarding the Company’s financial statements or accounting policies.